At last! Bull elk gets tire off neck after 2 years - NewsBreak

 “The hair was rubbed off a little bit, there was one small open wound maybe the size of a nickel or quarter, but other than that it looked really good,” Murdoch said about the condition of the bull’s neck.
 “I was actually quite shocked to see how good it looked.”

 Wildlife officers had tried to tranquilize this bull three times earlier in the week.
-Four attempts were made in May and June in the Pleasant Park area of Conifer.‘Stop Feeding Wildlife’; Deer dies of cancer with stomach full of bird seed
+Four attempts were made in May and June in the Pleasant Park area of Conifer.

 “Tranquilizer equipment is a relatively short-range tool and given the number of other elk moving together along with other environmental factors, you really need to have things go in your favor to have a shot or opportunity pan out,” Swanson said.
 “I was able to get within range a few times that evening, however, other elk or branches blocked any opportunities.
 It was not until shortly before dark that everything came together and I was able to hit the bull with the dart.
 One the bull was hit with the dart, the entire herd headed back into the thick timber.
 This is where I was able to find the bull.”